-3.2 Steiner Tree Approximation
+3.2 Minimum Steiner Tree Approximation

-The Steiner minimal tree problem is \mathcal{APX} -hard.
-For certain instances, it is possible to get a true Steiner minimal tree fast (but not in polynomial time).
-Geosteiner [27,28] is a software package that computes minimum Steiner trees, however it operates only on planar lattice graphs.
+The minimum Steiner tree problem is $\mathcal{APX}$ -hard [5].
+For certain instances, it is possible to get a true minimum Steiner tree fast for certain instances (but not in polynomial time for all instances).
+Geosteiner [26,27] is a software package that computes minimum Steiner trees, however it operates only on planar lattice graphs.
 Also, these graphs are assumed to have unit length.
 Although the edge lengths in our grid graph may have unit length, the edge weights in the virtual layer graph may not have unit length.
 Thus, this package is unsuitable in our algorithm.
 Additionally, Geosteiner does not run in polynomial time in the worst case.
-From now on, the notion of Steiner minimal trees will be abbreviated as SMT and the abbreviation MST refers to the minimum spanning tree problem.
+From now on, the notion of minimum Steiner tree will be abbreviated as MST.

-There are many known approximation algorithms for computing SMT's, where some have performance guarantees or approximation ratios while others do not.
+There are many known approximation algorithms for computing MST's, where some have performance guarantees or approximation ratios while others do not.
 We will discuss only those with an approximation ratio, as this is needed to provide a performance guarantee for our overall algorithm.
-In general, a k-approximation algorithm guarantees that the computed Steiner tree is of no more than k times the length of an optimal SMT.
-Mehlhorn [18] presented a simple 2-approximation algorithm.
-Robins and Zelikovsky [22] developed a 1.55-approximation method, implementations of which exist, but yield large running times which is unsuitable for our applications.
+In general, a k-approximation algorithm guarantees that the computed Steiner tree is of no more than k times the length of an optimal MST.
+Mehlhorn [17] presented a simple 2-approximation algorithm.
+Robins and Zelikovsky [21] developed a 1.55-approximation method, but yield large running times due to hidden large constant number of operations which is unsuitable for our applications.
 The best known lower bound of the approximation ratio is $\frac{95}{94}$ [5].
-It should be noted that there is no polynomial time approximation algorithm that guarantees this ratio.

-We choose to use the 2-approximation algorithm in [18] due to its simplicity and low running time as well as its theoretical performance.
+We choose to use the 2-approximation algorithm in [17] due to its simplicity and low running time as well as its theoretical performance.
 Computation results indicate that for our application, the bound is much closer to optimal.
 The algorithm is as follows: